immersive-translate/immersive-translate/docs/PRIVACY.md

 # PRIVACY

-Immersive Translate does not collect any data.

-The only communication is with the following translation services,

-- translate.googleapis.com
-- transmart.qq.com
-- tmt.tencentcloudapi.com
-- www2.deepl.com
-- immersive-translate.owenyoung.com
-- bing.com
-- www.bing.com
-- open.volcengineapi.com
-- fanyi.baidu.com
-- api.fanyi.baidu.com
-- api.interpreter.caiyunai.com
-- api-free.deepl.com
-- api.deepl.com
-- api.openl.club
-- openapi.youdao.com
-- translate.volcengine.com
+Our extension collects some usage statistics to help us improve our products and services.
+These statistics include information such as the number of times the extension has been opened and the features that have been used.
+We only collect aggregate data and do not track individual users or collect any personal information.

+We use Google Analytics to collect this non-personally identifiable information.

+We do not share the collected data with any third-party vendors or partners, except as required by law.

+By using our extension, you consent to the collection and use of this information as described in this policy.

+If you have any questions or concerns about our privacy policy, please contact us at owen@owenyoung.com

-These translation services can collect data to improve their services.
+We use third party translation services, these translation services can collect data to improve their services.

-The source code is available on [Github](https://github.com/immersive-translate/immersive-translate)